-- A truancy case will involve more than just preparing the forms and the court cannot help school districts prove their cases. - The court must remain neutral.
-As such, unless all of the statutory requirements are satisfied, the court cannot enter an order compelling attendance.
+- A truancy case will involve more than just preparing the forms and it's important to keep in mind that the court is prohibited from helping school districts prove their cases. - The court must remain neutral.
+As such, unless all the statutory requirements are satisfied, the court cannot enter an order compelling attendance.